MatthewDipo/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Scholarly artificial intelligence enthusiast with years of experience researching Machine Learning.
-Well-informed on the latest Machine Learning advancements.
-Ready to combine tireless hunger for new skills with a desire to exploit cutting-edge data science technology.
+Scholarly Artificial Intelligence enthusiast with years of experience researching Machine Learning.
+Well-informed on the latest Machine Learning and Data Science advancements.
+Ready to combine tireless hunger for new skills with a desire to exploit cutting-edge Data Science technology.